Azure/apim-lab/apim-lab/10-additionalTopics/apimanagement-10-2-containerinstance.md

 ## Additional Topics - Provision your own instance of ColoursWeb/ColoursAPI

 Some of the demos use the ColourWeb web application and the ColourAPI API application.
 In this lab we will show you how to deploy your own instances of the Colours Web and Colours API.
-Note - ColoursWeb / ColoursAPI is new version of ColorsWeb/ColorsAPI  ... do not mix the Web Client and API versions.
+Note - ColoursWeb / ColoursAPI is new version of ColorsWeb/ColorsAPI  ... do not mix the web client and API versions.

 ![](../../assets/images/APIMColorWebUnlimited.png)